4oko4ow/deliverty/RENDER_DEPLOY.md

 ## Troubleshooting

+### Docker build error: "/backend": not found

+If you see an error like `failed to solve: failed to compute cache key: "/backend": not found`, Render is trying to use Docker instead of native Go build.

+**Solution:**
+1. Go to your service in Render Dashboard
+2. Click "Settings" → Scroll to "Build & Deploy"
+3. Under "Environment", change from "Docker" to "Go"
+4. Ensure "Root Directory" is set to `backend`
+5. Ensure "Build Command" is: `go mod download && go build -o api ./cmd/api`
+6. Ensure "Start Command" is: `./api`
+7. Save and redeploy

+Alternatively, if using Blueprint:
+- Delete the service and recreate it manually using the steps above
+- Or temporarily rename/remove `backend/Dockerfile` if you're not using Docker

 ### Backend not starting

 - Check logs in Render Dashboard
 - Verify all environment variables are set
 - Verify `DATABASE_URL` is correct and accessible
 - Check health check endpoint: `https://your-api.onrender.com/healthz`

 ### Database connection errors